-transformer whistle button and wait for ProtoSounds® to sound a garbled bell sound, then interrupt the transformer throttle to enter the forward phase.
+transformer whistle button and wait for ProtoSounds to sound a garbled bell sound.

 REVERSE UNIT LOCK-OUT OPERATION

 ProtoSounds® unique design eliminates the need for a lock-out switch on the locomotive by allowing the customer to lock the engine into any directional state (forward, neutral or reverse) from the transformer.
 This will allow users to run the engine on layouts equipped with block signals or stop stations which would normally cycle the engine back into neutral.
 The feature must be first turned on by accessing RESET Feature 40 (See page 23).